Liu Scholar Program

 Click here to read more." *****

-The Liu Institute is offering a new and unique Program to bring together exceptional PhD students from across UBC to facilitate issue-based research on global issues and strengthen global networks.
+The Liu Institute offers a unique Program to bring together exceptional PhD students from across UBC to facilitate issue-based research on global issues and strengthen global networks.

 The Institute’s current areas of research are in sustainability, security, and social justice.
 The Institute is particularly interested in emerging issues that affect large groups of people in different places and need concerted action and new knowledge to find solutions.